 The first episodes did not have the theme music nor the more famous introductory words.
 Each episode ended with a bit of time left over for Mr. Serling to discuss and describe the next week's episode.

 The Twilight Zone received a great deal of respect from the station and the public.
 It was unlike anything seen before.

 Watching Online Today

 I recall when The Twilight Zone first aired.
-I did not see many episodes.
-It was later, during the re-runs that I was exposed to a scattered number of episodes of this program.
+I was young, it was on fairly late, so I did not see many episodes.
+It was years later, during the re-runs that I was exposed to a scattered number of episodes of this program.

-To be able to watch the full, uninterrupted episodes, in order, presented today as they were then, is one of those peculair journeys.
+To be able to watch the full, uninterrupted episodes, in order, presented today as they were then, is one of those peculiar journeys the Internet offers.

-Like looking at old pictures so much now is revealed.
+Like looking at old pictures, knowing the future, so much now is revealed.

 Interesting historical asides

 As late as 1959 men in America still wore suits and ties and hats.
 Women wore calf lenght dresses and corsets,